Raniz85/raniz.blog/src/posts/2021-09-21_gdpr-webinar-platform1.md

 So, that didn't bear any fruit.
 Can we come up with some alternatives ourselves?

 The obvious Zoom competitors Microsoft Teams and Google Meet are American companies so aren't GDPR compliant.
-That leaves non-american companies then of which I came up with two: Zoho and a Swedish cloud provider we're using named City Cloud.
+That leaves non-american companies then of which I came up with two: Zoho and a Swedish cloud provider we're already using named City Cloud.

 ## 11. Zoho
 [Zoho](https://www.zoho.com) is an Indian company that provides more services than you can dream up.
 They probably have